FBoucher/Bootcamp-Azure-Asp.Net-Core-DevOps/2017/Step 4 - Using the Cognitive Services APIs/README.md

 # Let's code!
 ## Add the Text Analytics API
 In the Azure portal, click on new and search for "Cognitive".

+![alt text][img1]

 Create a Cognitive Service APIs by making sure to select the Text Analytics API in the API type dropdown.

 Grab the key and store it in the Function's App Settings.